 2) Whitney Villas/Lofts (Shared living area apartments)

 Whitney Villas/Lofts consist of shared living area apartments containing a combination of single and double private bedrooms.
 The shared area has a full kitchen, furnished living area and semi-private bathrooms.
-Various floor plans available can handle up to 8 people per apartment.
+Various floor plans available can handle between 5 and 10 people per apartment.
 Include roommate names with your reservation request if desired.
 For more information about the Whitney Villas/Lofts click here

 Centennial Hall is the newest residential hall at the college.
-All room configurations consist of a pair of double rooms sharing a common semi-private bath.
+All room configurations consist of two double rooms all sharing a common semi-private bath.
 Each double room contains two twin beds, two desks with chairs, two dressers and two closets.

-For more information and/or to reserve a room at Sheridan College, click HERE and use the Conference Code 20SU-HEM to create an account with Sheridan College.
+To reserve a room at Sheridan College, click HERE to create an account with Sheridan College.
 When creating an account use the Conference Code 22/SU-HEM.

 Additional Sheridan area lodging Information may be found at www.sheridanwyoming.com

-On Thursday, July 23rd, the conference moves 250 miles west to the Cooke City/Silver Gate, Montana, area for the remainder of the conference, ending on Sunday morning July 26th (3 nights).
+On Thursday, July 21st, the conference moves 250 miles southwest to the Cooke City/Silver Gate, Montana, area for the remainder of the conference, ending with a banquet on Saturday night July 23rd.
 The Cooke City/Silver Gate community is nestled at nearly 8,000 ft. in the Beartooth Mountains and serves as the N.E.
 Entrance to Yellowstone National Park.
 While this location is wild and remote, it also services hundreds of thousands of tourists each year due to its proximity to the biggest and oldest National Park in America.

 The Range Rider Lodge in Silver Gate (101 US-212, Silver Gate, MT 59081) is the host site for the Conference.
 In Silver Gate you are steps away from Yellowstone; it is quiet, idyllic and beautiful.